The previous chapter may be found here.

 to the north and east.
 A geanticline is a large-scale upwarp in

 the Earth's crust, and this uplift included the entire area from

 the present-day Tusas Mountains to the present-day Sangre de

-The tectonic compression of the Laramide Orogeny began to wind
+The tectonic compression of the Laramide Orogeny came to a close

-down during the Eocene, and the uplifts began to erode down to
+towards the end of the Eocene, and the uplifts began to erode down

 Relief map of the Jemez with El Rito, Gallisteo, and Diamond Tail Formation outcroppings highlighted in green, red, and yellow, respectively.